agunggst/Punching-Frenzyy-V2/README.md

 ## 🎯 Project Background

-In a time when many people sit at desks all day, **AR Fruit Buster** was built to encourage users to move and get active — all while having fun.
+In a time when many people sit at desks all day, **Punching Frenzyy** was built to encourage users to move and get active — all while having fun.
 This game turns your **body into the controller** using real-time pose detection, making it a playful way to do some light **exercise at home or at work**.

 Designed for accessibility, this game only requires a webcam and a browser — no VR headset or extra device needed.